InteractiveComputerGraphics/splashsurf/README.md

 Domain decomposition parameters:
       --subdomain-grid=<off|on>
-          Enable spatial decomposition using a regular grid-based approach (for efficient multithreading) [default: on] [possible values: off, on]
+          Enable automatic spatial decomposition using a regular grid-based approach (for efficient multithreading) if the domain is large enough [default: on] [possible values: off, on]
+      --subdomain-grid-auto-disable=<off|on>
+          Whether to automatically disable the spatial decomposition if the domain is too small [default: on] [possible values: off, on]
       --subdomain-cubes <SUBDOMAIN_CUBES>
           Each subdomain will be a cube consisting of this number of MC grid cells along each coordinate axis [default: 64]